Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

     ![](/screenshots/visual-recognition-8.png)

-* Test your Watson Visual Recognition custom classifier with sample images
+* Test your Watson Visual Recognition Custom Classifier with sample images

 * Visit the [testdata](https://github.com/Beate-IBM/digital-tech-tutorial-visual-recogniton/tree/master/testdata) directory and download the image files onto your local hard drive.
 These images were not part of the training set and will be used to validate the Visual Recognition model.
 * Return to the **Test** tab in the Watson Studio project
 * There are two techniques to upload the images into the Test page:
-    * Drag the individual images from your local file browser into the Test page
+    * Drag the individual images from your local file browser into the **Test** page
     * Click on the **browse** link to open a file selection dialog

     ![](/screenshots/visual-recognition-9.png)

-* The trained custom classifier model will analyze the images
+* The trained Custom Classifier model will analyze the images

     ![](/screenshots/intro-0.png)